lucasb-eyer/go-colorful/README.md

 ### Using linear RGB for computations
-There are two methods for transforming RGB↔Linear RGB: a fast and almost precise one, and a slow and precise one.
+There are two methods for transforming RGB⟷Linear RGB: a fast and almost precise one, and a slow and precise one.

 ```go